OADA/oada-docs/rest-specs/REST-API-Examples.md

     * Has OADA compliant apps on his Android tablet.
 * **Andy**
     * Is a agronomist.
-    * Wants to access Frank's data at agcloud.com.
+    * Wants to access Frank's data at agcloud.com in order to advise Frank.
     * Uses a federated identity from agronomistidentity.com

 # Examples